Sandu-Leonard/Notes-taking-app/README.md

 # Notes-taking-app
-This is just a simple notpad clone that I am working on, planning on adding more features in the future.
+This is just a simple notepad clone that I am working on, I want to add more features in the future.
+For now it is able to create new files, open files, save files, change text font, change all text to upper/lower case and search for a certain character/word.